Barclays Assessment Centre

-Barclays have a fantastic reputation for developing their employees.
-As a result of this, they expect plenty in return and competition for places is fierce.
+Barclays has a fantastic reputation for developing their employees.
+As a result of this, they expect plenty in return, and competition for places is fierce.

 At the Barclays assessment centre you will have to perform in a rigorous set of assessment exercises.
 The exercises assess how well you are suited to Barclays and the role that you have applied for.

 It’s a tough and long day.
-As ever, your success rests on your ability to effectively prepare.
+As ever, your success rests on your ability to effectively prepare for your Barclay recruitment.
 (We’ll come onto that shortly.)